 CHAPTER B:

-With the increasing impacts of climate change compounding existing risks and fragility globally, it is a priority for the UN Resident Coordinator (RC) to ensure that appropriate humanitarian coordination mechanisms are planned as part of ongoing preparedness efforts.
+With the increasing impacts of climate change compounding existing risks and fragility globally, it is a priority for HCs to ensure that appropriate humanitarian coordination mechanisms are planned as part of ongoing preparedness efforts.
 Effective preparedness means that when an international response is required, these mechanisms can be stood up quickly.
-This will not involve setting up completely new structures, but rather addressing gaps where these exist, or adapting existing structures to the specific needs of the humanitarian response.
-Humanitarian coordination mechanisms should support and complement national preparedness and response efforts led by the Government.
+This will involve adapting existing structures to the specific needs of the humanitarian response and, where necessary, setting up new structures if gaps in coordination and response exist.
+Humanitarian coordination mechanisms should be conceived and maintained in a way that supports and complements national preparedness and response led by the Government.

 In-country Humanitarian Architecture